abhabongse/paxter/docs/beginner-tutorials/index.rst

 Start here to learn more about Paxter language and ecosystems.
-The contents below were written with the assumption that they will be followed in the given order.
+The contents below were written with the assumption that they will be followed in this order.

 .. toctree::
    :maxdepth: 1